DIVD-NL/jekyll-divd-theme/tiles.md

   name: DONATE
   description: We need your support for our mission.
 ---
-<h2>our mission</h2>
+Our mission
+---

-<p>We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
-We have a global reach, but do it Dutch style: open, honest, collaborative and for free.</p>
+We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
+We have a global reach, but do it Dutch style: open, honest, collaborative and for free.